lilab-bioinfo/CancerAPA/README.md

 In this study, we performed the first large-scale and systematic analysis assessing the genetic effects of APA on 25 cancer types in 49 human tissues from the Genotype-Tissue Expression(GTEx).

-This repository contains all source code for the analyses in manuscript ["A distinct class of pan-cancer susceptibility genes revealed by alternative polyadenylation transcriptome-wide association study".](https://medrxiv.org/cgi/content/short/2023.02.28.23286554v1)
+This repository contains all source code for the analyses in manuscript "[A distinct class of pan-cancer susceptibility genes revealed by alternative polyadenylation transcriptome-wide association study](https://medrxiv.org/cgi/content/short/2023.02.28.23286554v1) ".

 ## System requirements
 ### Hardware and operating system requirements